The 6 Things in a House Payment (and how to save money)

 For example:

-See how part of each monthly payment below goes towards the "principal"?
+See how part of each monthly payment goes towards the "principal" in this example?

 Example

-Money going towards the principal of your loan every month shows on your monthly home loan statement and helps you pay off your loan.
+Money going towards the principal of your loan every month helps you pay off your loan.

 4. The Interest

-Monthly interest paid on your loan also shows up on your home loan statement.
+Monthly interest paid on your loan is another monthly cost.

 For example: